Talk to a Motorcycle Accident Lawyer if You're Injured.

 - 75% of motorcycle accidents involve collisions, typically with a car.

 There are a lot of reasons for motorcycle accidents.
-In some cases, it's just a matter of a car driving not seeing the cyclist.
-But here are a few other causes:
+In some cases, it's just a matter of a car driving and not seeing the cyclist.
+But here are a few other causes.
+A motorcycle accident lawyer will help determine if you have a claim.

 - Unsafe lane changes by drivers